teusH/MySense/PyCom/README.md

 * GPS location: UART TTL (no USB)
 * SSD1306 tiny oled display: 128X64 pixels on GPIO bus or I2C bus.

+## RTC clock
+MySense will use GPS to initilyse the Real Time Clock module.
+Every time the GPS location is looked up the RTC clock will be updated automatically.
+This will allow MySense to timestamp measurments more precise.

 ## MySense satellite kit configuration
 Use the file `Config.py` to define which sensors are configured for the kit.
 Have a good look at the *pin*s definitions and bus used for the sensor.
 The `Config.py` file should reside in the *firmware* directory in order to upload it to the controller.

 Do not change the order in the `Meteo` and `Dust` array definition!

 ## Testing hardware
-MySense has provided several simple XYZ_test.py python sripts to test the sensor modules for needed libraries and check of wiring.
+MySense has provided several simple XYZ_test.py python scripts to test the sensor modules for needed libraries and check of wiring.
 Make sure to configure the right pin ID's in `Config.py` configuration file for the test scripts.

+Test your setup one by one before trying out the main wrapper `sense.py` via *sense.runMe()* or `main.py`.

 ## MySense scripts
 The main micropython script which drives the sensor kit is `sense.py`.
 Use `main.py` to import sense.py and run `sense.runMe()` to run the kit.